codefreshdemo/example_nodejs_mongo/README.md

-# Redis Integration tests example
+# MongoDB/Mocha Integration tests example

 This is an example NodeJs application that uses Mongo as a backend database.
 It is compiled using Codefresh.